Brook, New Forest

 Just south of the village at Lower Canterton lies the Rufus Stone.
 This stone is said to mark the place where in 1100 the then King of England, William Rufus, was killed by an arrow whilst out hunting.
 The arrow was fired by a French nobleman, Walter Tyrell, but it has never been established if the death was an accident or murder.

+Sport

+Brook and the surrounding parish are home to Bramshaw Cricket Club, founded in 1887.
+The club plays at Roundhill, within the New Forest National Park, and fields multiple adult and junior teams.
+Over the years, the club has been associated with a number of long-serving local players, including Ken Webb, Boyd Hilton, and Bailey Loveless, who are regarded as notable figures in the club's history.